Celebrating Seniors – Chris Robinson is 78

 More directing work followed for Chris Robinson, for episodes of popular baby boomer TV series Baretta starring Robert Blake, Cannon starring William Conrad, and Cannon‘s cross-over series Barnaby Jones starring Buddy Ebsen and Lee Meriwether.
 Robinson also guest-starred on Cannon with fellow actor Stuart Whitman; and was on a Barnaby Jones episode with Morgan Fairchild.

 From 1978-1986, Chris Robinson played the role of Rick Webber on General Hospital.
 On General Hospital, his character Rick Webber was married to Lesley Webber – played by actress Denise Alexander, whom Robinson had appeared with on an episode of The Detectives in 1961.
 As Rick Webber, he had an on-screen affair with married Dr. Monica Quartermaine (played by Leslie Charleson), and was the adoptive father of Laura Webber Spencer Baldwin (Genie Francis).
 He also played a role in a storyline involving Laura’s mental health after she accidentally killed a nurse that her step-father Rick Webber was having an affair with.
+Below, John Stamos as Blackie Parrish and Chris Robinson as Dr. Rick Webber, in a short clip from General Hospital.

 In the late 1970’s and early 1980’s, Chris Robinson’s other television and film work was considerably reduced because of his General Hospital commitments.
 However, he could be seen on episodes of popular TV series such as CHiPs starring Erik Estrada and Larry Wilcox; in an episode of Fantasy Island starring Ricardo Montalban, with David Cassidy, Susan Lucci, Donna Pescow, Quinn Redeker, John Wesley Shipp, and Anson Williams.
 He appeared in the same episode of Hotel starring Connie Selleca and James Brolin, with Anthony Franciosa and Leigh Taylor-Young; and on Murder, She Wrote starring Angela Lansbury with Kate Mulgrew and James Shigeta.